ipfs/team-mgmt/meeting-notes/2017-08-31--ipld-deep-dives.md

     * not convinced this is the best way forward (@diasdavid accurate?)
     * javascript does not have interfaces, which is why we have separate interface tests
       * that said, having consistent naming convention helps
+    * in go, there are 2-3 levels:
-    * go, block level doesn't understand ipld, node level does, but ... (@stebalien to fill out)
+      * block level: data + CID, doesn't understand ipld
+      * node level: serialized but traversable data + CID, understands IPLD, immutable.
+      * object level: fully deserialized, no CID, mutable (doesn't exist in a generic form at the moment but this level will allow us to easily edit DAGs).
     * current implementation let's you generate the cid at will
     * @diasdavid unclear if this suggestion has to change the interface given what happens in js-ipld already. this might get very complex very quickly and make it error prone (?)
     * @kubuxu – this suggestion feels similar to the go-ipfs MFS (files API) mechanism